htew0001/DSFM/README.md

 ### Main Contributions
 - **Wavelet-Based Image Transform**:
-Generate multivariate BOLD signals to wavelet-based image transform as opposed to univariate and fixed-resolution time-frequency images.
+Generate multivariate BOLD signals using wavelet-based image transform as opposed to univariate and fixed-resolution time-frequency images.

 - **Spectral Flow Matching**:
 Introduce spectral flow-matching loss that learns the velocity field of a probability flow directly in the DCT domain, enabling